Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Introduction

-In fact, not only PINN, but all deep learning solvers need to construct and optimize the loss function.
-When constructing the loss function, a common choice is the loss function under the L2 norm.
-However, in code-level implementations, it is difficult to directly solve the loss function with integrals, so it is common to discretize the loss function by sampling uniformly distributed sample points as empirical loss, commonly known as the mean square error loss function.
-Ultimately, the optimization algorithm is to minimize the discrete loss function, so the accuracy of the approximation solution is closely related to the accuracy of the discrete loss function.
-Then, how to choose the sampling points to construct the discrete loss function becomes a problem worth studying.
-Lu et al. in \cite{lu2021deepxde} proposed a new residual-based adaptive refinement (RAR) method to improve the training efficiency of PINNs.
+There are also many works about non-uniform adaptive sampling methods.
+Lu et al. in \cite{lu2021deepxde} proposed a new residual-based adaptive refinement (RAR) method to improve the training efficiency of PINN.
 That is, training points are adaptively added where the residual loss is large.
-In \cite{gu2021selectnet}, a selection network is introduced to serve as a weight function to assign higher weights for samples with large point-wise residuals, which yields a more accurate approximate solution if the selection network is properly chosen.
-In \cite{nabian2021efficient}, in each training iteration, collocation points are sampled according to a distribution proportional to the loss function.
-In \cite{das-pinns}, Tang et al. proposed a deep adaptive sampling (DAS) method for solving partial differential equations from the perspective of the variance of the residual loss term.
-All of these adaptive sampling methods above are from the perspective of the loss function, and we would prefer to focus more on the performance of the solution function.
+In \cite{gu2021selectnet}, Gu et al. introduced a neural network that assigns higher weights for sampling with larger residuals, which can lead to more accurate predicted solution if the neural network is chosen properly.
+In \cite{wu2023comprehensive}, the residual-based adaptive distribution (RAD) method is proposed, and its main idea is to construct a probability density function based on residual information and to adopt adaptive sampling according to this density function.
+In \cite{nabian2021efficient}, collocation points are sampled according to a distribution proportional to the loss function in each training iteration.
+In \cite{daw2022rethinking}, an evolutionary sampling algorithm is used to optimize the sampling points using the mean of the residuals as the criterion.
+In \cite{das-pinns}, Tang et al. proposed an adaptive sampling framework for solving PDEs from the perspective of the variance of the residual loss term via KRNet (\cite{tang2020deep},\cite{wan2020vae},\cite{wan2021augmented}).
+All of these adaptive sampling methods above are from the perspective of the loss function, and we would like to focus more on the performance of the solution function.
 This reminds us of the mesh movement method in traditional numerical methods.